 Belgium was a neutral country.
 It had declared its independence when it broke from the Netherlands (1831).
 Britain had guaranteed Belgian independence in the Treaty of London (1839).
 The signatories included the World War I belligerent powers.
 In the great power struggles such as the Franco-Prussian War (1870-71), Belgium had remained strictly neutral.
 The country did not participate in the series of alliances negotiated by the great powers in the late 19th and early 20th centuries.

 Belgium was a small country.
-It consisted of the southern Netherlands, Flanders and the Walloon areas of Artois, The population in 1914 totaled about 7.5 million.
-It was an affluent country with a prosperous economy based on trade and industry.
+It consisted of the southern Netherlands, Flanders and the Walloon areas of Artois, It was thus a bi-ethnic country, the Dutch speaking Flemish and the French-speaking Waloons.
+The population in 1914 totaled about 7.5 million.
+It was an affluent, heavily industrialized country country with a prosperous economy based on trade and industry.
 Belgium had a steel industry with adequate coal and iron ore resources.
 There was an efficient railway system.
 Belgium prospered in the industrial revolution that transformed Europe during the 19th century.

 Belgium unlike neighboring countries did not feel impelled to maintain a large military.
 They had no intention of attacking their two large neighbors and increasingly Belgians came to believe that their neutrality protected them from attack.
 Belgium in its early years as a result had virtually no army at all.